rubenwardy/minetest/doc/direction.md

 A [new mainmenu](https://github.com/minetest/minetest/issues/6733) is needed to improve user experience.
 First impressions matter, and the current main menu doesn't do a very good job at selling Minetest or explaining what it is.
+A new main menu should promote games to users, allowing Minetest Game to no longer be bundled by default.

 ### 2.4 Object and entity improvements